Taerarch/mmp_test/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-### Start the PHP server by navigating to the src/php and then  php -S localhost:7000
+### Start the PHP server by navigating to src/php and then php -S localhost:7000